Bracial Plexus

 Deltoids

 There are three sections that unite to create the Greek triangle.
 The names of the three specify their origins.
-Starting from the back: Spino-deltoid, Acromio-deltoid, and Clavo-deltoid.
-They all unite to a tendon attaching to the deltoid tuberosity on the humerus.
+Starting from the back (dorsal): spinodeltoid, acromiodeltoid, and clavodeltoid.
+They all unite into a tendon and insert on the deltoid tuberosity of the humerus.

 sac